Introduction

 As the journey of a searching young man and his four mentors unfolds, you will discover:

-• Why the gravest threat to Western Christianity isn't secularism, skepticism, or shifting morals—but a quiet revolution in how truth is defined.
+• Why the gravest threat to Western Christianity isn't secularism, skepticism, or shifting morals, but a quiet revolution in how truth is defined

 Who is This Parable For?

-The parable journey you're holding speaks directly to:
+The parable journey you're holding speaks directly:

-In short, if you feel torn between head and heart, certainty and mystery, tradition and innovation—this tale was written for you.
+In short, if you feel torn between head and heart, certainty and mystery, tradition and innovation, this tale was written for you.

 These aren't abstract concerns.
-In my years of ministry, I've witnessed families torn apart by misunderstanding, churches fractured by talking past each other, individuals walking away from faith because they were handed a flat, one-dimensional version of truth that couldn't survive real-world complexity.
+In my years of ministry, I've witnessed families torn apart by misunderstanding, churches fractured by talking past each other, and individuals walking away from faith because they were handed a flat, one-dimensional version of truth that couldn't survive real-world complexity.

-This parable—Snowman Jesus—offers a way forward.
+This parable, Snowman Jesus, offers a way forward.
 Not by abandoning reason for blind faith, rejecting tradition for emotion, or sacrificing conviction for relativism.
 Instead, it reveals how truth's full dimensions work together, weaving a faith that's intellectually honest, emotionally engaging, and morally grounded.

-Clarity isn't a luxury—it's a necessity.
+Clarity isn't a luxury; it's a necessity.
 The stakes couldn't be higher: your faith, your family, your future.
 Whether you're barely holding onto faith or cautiously finding your way back, these words were written for your journey.

-But some truths are better experienced than explained—so, let me invite you into a story.
+But some truths are better experienced than explained.
+So, let me invite you into a story.